dapr/quickstarts/hello-kubernetes/README.md

 ## Step 2 - Create and configure a state store

 Dapr can use a number of different state stores (Redis, CosmosDB, DynamoDB, Cassandra, etc) to persist and retrieve state.
-For this demo, we'll use Redis.
+This demo will use Redis.

 1. Follow [these steps](https://docs.dapr.io/getting-started/configure-redis/) to create a Redis store.
 2. Once your store is created, add the keys to the `redis.yaml` file in the `deploy` directory.
-    > **Note:** the `redis.yaml` file provided in this quickstart takes plain text secrets.
-In a production-grade application, follow [secret management](https://docs.dapr.io/developing-applications/building-blocks/secrets/) instructions to securely manage your secrets.
+    > **Note:** the `redis.yaml` file provided in this quickstart will work securely out-of-the-box with a Redis installed with `helm install bitnami/redis`.
+If you have your own Redis setup, replace the `redisHost` value  with your own Redis master address, and the redisPassword with your own Secret.
+You can learn more [here](https://docs.dapr.io/operations/components/component-secrets/).
 3. Apply the `redis.yaml` file: `kubectl apply -f ./deploy/redis.yaml` and observe that your state store was successfully configured!

 ```bash